-There are numerous demigods and goddesses, and amongst them Brahma, Visnu, and Mahesa are primary.
+There are numerous demigods and goddesses, and amongst them Brahma, Visnu and Mahesa are primary.
 The guru is the embodiment of Brahma, the embodiment of Visnu, and also the embodiment of Mahesa.
 He is compared to Brahma because just as Brahma creates this world, the guru creates bhakti by sowing the seed of devotion in our hearts.
-Visnu is the maintainer, and Gurudeva is he who maintains our bhakti.
-As long as we haven't attained the stage of prema he continues to strengthen our devotion.
-As conditioned souls, we cannot even imagine how much endeavor he makes for even one disciple.
+Visnu is the maintainer, and gurudeva is he who maintains our bhakti.
+As long as we haven’t attained the stage of prema, he continues to strengthen our devotion.
+As conditioned souls, we cannot even imagine how much endeavour he makes for even one disciple.
 And as Mahesa is the destroyer, the guru destroys all of our anarthas and aparadhas.
 This is why the guru is said to be the embodiment of all the demigods.

 As the current of the Ganga carries water from the Himalayas down to the ocean, there is a current flowing through our guru-parampara which, beginning from Krsna Himself, has come down to the modern acaryas and is presently flooding the entire material world with Krsna-prema.
 This is the primary function of the guru.
 If someone is not able to give this prema, then he is not really a guru at all.
 Being capable of bestowing Krsna-prema is the primary attribute of a genuine Vaisnava guru.

-Our Guru Maharaja immediately put Srila Vamana Maharaja in school and would say to him, "I will give you some candy if you will recite just one sloka for me."
-In this way he learned many slokas, and Parama-pujyapada Srila Gurudeva was always extremely affectionate to him.
-At that young age Srila Vamana Maharaja learned how to seat Vaisnavas for honoring prasada by giving them a leaf to eat from and some salt and water.
-Then, after all the Vaisnavas were finished taking prasada, he would clean the area and paraphernalia.
+Our Guru Maharaja immediately put Vamana Maharaja in school and would say to him, “I will give you some chocolate if you will recite just one sloka for me.”
+In this way he learned many slokas, and Gurudeva was always extremely affectionate to him.
+At that young age Vamana Maharaja learned how to seat Vaisnavas for taking prasada by giving them a leaf to eat from and some salt and water.
+And after all the Vaisnavas had finished taking prasada he would clean everything.
 He also learned how to cook there, and he could very quickly prepare first-class offerings.

-After some time Srila Prabhupada departed from this world, and then our Guru Maharaja established the Gaudiya Vedanta Samiti in 1943.
-I joined the mission in 1946, and at that time I saw how Srila Vamana Maharaja was doing everything: writing letters, managing the temple, cooking, and traveling for preaching.
-Together with my godbrother Srila Trivikrama Maharaja, three we received sannyasa from Guru Maharaja on Gaura-purnima in 1954.
-Srila Vamana Maharaja is a great scholar just as our Gurudeva was.
+After some time Prabhupada departed from this world, and then our Guru Maharaja established the Gaudiya Vedanta Samiti in 1943.
+I joined the mission in 1946, and at that time I saw how Vamana Maharaja was doing everything: writing letters, managing the temple, cooking, and travelling for preaching.
+Together with my godbrother Srila Trivikrama Maharaja, we received sannyasa from Guru Maharaja on Gaura-purnima in 1954.
+Vamana Maharaja is a great scholar just as our gurudeva was.
 It has been said that he is like a dictionary of slokas because he knows so many verses from the scriptures.
-When while lecturing Gurudeva would sometimes forget a sloka, Srila Vamana Maharaja would always supply it from memory.
-Once, when we went to Assam for preaching, Gurudeva boldly declared that the mouths of the people there who eat meat and fish were like the drains of sewers.
-One of the sects there, who were virtually prepared to stone us, challenged us by saying, "You say that Sri Caitanya Mahaprabhu is Bhagavan Himself, but what evidence is there of this?"
-Guru Maharaja turned to Srila Vamana Maharaja and said, "Speak."
-Then Srila Vamana Maharaja recited fifty slokas one after the other from different scriptures as evidence, and those people were silenced.
+When while lecturing Gurudeva would sometimes forget a slokas, Vamana Maharaja would always supply it from memory.
+Once, when we went to Assam for preaching, Gurudeva boldly declared that the mouths of the people there who ate meat and fish were like the drains of sewers.
+One of the sects there was virtually prepared to stone us, and they challenged us by saying, “You say that Caitanya Mahaprabhu is Bhagavan Himself, but what evidence is there of this?”
+Guru Maharaja turned to Vamana Maharaja and said, “Speak.”
+Then Vamana Maharaja recited fifty slokas one after the other from different scriptures as evidence, and those people were silenced.

-Srila Guru Maharaja left the entire responsibility of editing and publishing our Bengali magazine exclusively upon Srila Vamana Maharaja.
-From his boyhood Srila Vamana Maharaja studied Bhagavatam verses and their commentaries, and as a result he can speak on Vaisnava philosophy for hours without stopping.
-He is a great scholar, and a very sweet person as well.
-With children he is very affectionate, and he speaks with them concerning things like ghosts which they enjoy hearing about.
-He attracts innumerable persons to spiritual life, and even in an assembly of scholars, he is always the greatest scholar.
-He refutes others' misconceptions, but he does it in such a way that their feelings are not hurt, as if carefully performing a surgical operation.
+Guru Maharaja placed the entire responsibility of editing and publishing our Bengali magazine exclusively upon Vamana Maharaja.
+From his boyhood Vamana Maharaja studied Bhagavatam verses and their commentaries, and as a result he can speak on Vaisnava philosophy for hours without stopping.
+He is such a great scholar, and he is a very sweet person as well.
+With children he is very affectionate, and he speaks with them concerning things like ghosts that they enjoy hearing about.
+He attracts everyone to spiritual life, and even in an assembly of scholars, he is always the greatest scholar.
+He refutes others’ misconceptions, but he does it in such a way that their feelings are not hurt, as if carefully performing a surgical operation.